Arunsh4h/portfolio/content/about.md

 ---

 ---history[2]
 title: Academic Credentials
 list:
-- name: MBA.
-NMIMS, Mumbai
+- name: MBA in IT Service Management, NMIMS Mumbai
   description: |
-    - Pursuing MBA in IT Service Management at NMIMS Mumbai.
-Gain strategic IT planning and operational skills for career advancement.
+    - Completed MBA in IT Service Management at NMIMS Mumbai, specializing in strategic IT planning and data-driven business operations.
-    - Hands-on learning in Business Entrepreneurship along with automation prepares me to lead innovative IT initiatives.
+    - Developed expertise in Business Entrepreneurship, quantitative analysis, and automation strategies for leading analytical initiatives.
-    - Boost professional credibility and make a meaningful impact in the IT industry.
+    - Enhanced strategic thinking and leadership capabilities to drive data transformation and deliver measurable business impact in enterprise environments.
   place: Mumbai
   date: 2022-2024

+- name: Bachelor of Business Administration (BBA), Barkatullah University
+  description: |
+    - Earned BBA with focus on Marketing and Business Analytics, building foundational knowledge in statistical analysis and market research.
+    - Developed understanding of business processes, consumer behavior, and quantitative methods essential for data science applications.
+    - Gained expertise in business strategy and operations that complements technical skills for comprehensive data-driven solutions.
+  place: Bhopal
+  date: 2018-2021
 ---

 ---solidEnter